Skip to main content

 Guardrails

-metrics are ones that you want to keep an eye on, but aren't trying to specifically improve with your experiment.
+Guardrail metrics are ones that you want to keep an eye on, but aren't trying to specifically improve with your experiment.
 For example, if you are trying to improve page load times, you may add revenue as a guardrail since you don't want to inadvertently harm it.

-Guardrail results show up beneath the main table of goal metrics.
+Guardrail results show up beneath the main table of goal and secondary metrics.
 The full statistics are shown like goal metrics, and similarly they are colored based on "Chance to Beat Control".
 If guardrail metrics become significant, you may want to consider ending the experiment.

 Guardrail Results